Metamorphic rocks

 Characteristics of Metamorphic Rocks:

-- They are crystalline and often possess foliated texture.
+• They are crystalline and often possess foliated textures.

-- After metamorphosis, some rocks become harder than their original form, as diamond from carbon, Quartzite from sandstone, marble from limestone.
+• After metamorphosis, some rocks become harder than their original forms, such as diamonds from carbon, Quartzite from sandstone, and marble from limestone.

-- The metamorphic rocks don’t contain fossils because the fossils of original sedimentary rocks destroyed during metamorphosis.
+• The metamorphic rocks don’t contain fossils because the fossils of original sedimentary rocks were destroyed during metamorphosis.

 You can also read: